How to get the most out of Tunis on a business trip

 Sidi Bou Said

-Sidi Bou Said is usually the first thing Tunisians mention when asked about the must-sees in their capital city.
-Located on a hilltop in the upmarket suburb of La Marsa, this neatly manicured, pedestrian-only area is another place where time has almost stood still for some centuries.
+Ask Tunisians about the must-sees of the capital city, and they will probably mention Sidi Bou Said first.
+This neatly manicured, pedestrian-only area on a hilltop near La Marsa, is another place where time has almost stood still for some centuries.
 Anyone who has been to Frigiliana in Spain, will feel very familiar here.

 The cute little lowrises follow the white-and-blue colours theme without exceptions.
 It is difficult to tell which buildings are actually new, as they are built in the same, classic small-town style.
 Once you get up the steep main street, the view of the Mediterranean is spectacular.

-Sidi Bou Said is popular among locals and tourists alike, so you can expect to find it crowded on a Sunday afternoon, even when there are literally no tourists.
+Locals and tourists alike seem to love Sidi Bou Said is popular among , so you can expect to find it crowded on a Sunday afternoon, even when there are literally no tourists.

 Anyone who has traveled to places like Granada, Cordoba or Seville is familiar with the pre-Reconquista Moorish architecture.
 Of course, the Moorish civilisation spanned a great part of the Western Mediterranean, and not just southern Spain.
 In Tunis, parts of the tradition has to some extent survived to date.
 The Moorish architecture is ubiquitous in the Medina, and the characteristic arcs are everywhere.
 Some mosques, like the Malik Ibn Anas in Carthage, are still being built in the traditional style.